Are Git Branches MVCC?

 Postgres

-Serializable snapshot isolation (SSI) is the most common way to implement this behavior (see PostgreSQL's docs, FoundationDB's conflict detection, and CockroachDB's list of snapshot isolation anomolies.
+Serializable snapshot isolation (SSI) is the most common way to implement this behavior (see PostgreSQL's docs, FoundationDB's conflict detection, and CockroachDB's list of snapshot isolation anomalies.
 Rather than rearchitecting storage layers that are naturally monotonic-world-view, databases overlay transaction read-sets to identify unsafe dependency cycles.

 MySQL